Practical answer: Glp 1 Waiting Lists How To Get Prescribed Faster

 Insurance added another layer.
 Prior authorization requirements mean your doctor submits paperwork, waits for the insurance company to review it, and then waits for a decision.
 This process can take days to weeks.
 If denied, the appeal process starts, adding more delays.

-All of this means that going through the traditional path (primary care referral, specialist appointment, insurance approval, pharmacy fulfillment) can take months from decision to first injection.
+All of going through the traditional path (primary care referral, specialist appointment, insurance approval, pharmacy fulfillment) can take months from decision to first injection.

 "The conversation about obesity needs to shift from willpower to biology.
 These medications work because obesity is a neuroendocrine disease, not a character flaw.", Dr. Fatima Cody Stanford, MD, MPH, Massachusetts General Hospital